• Home

 Q: Can you actually make money with Amazon FBA?

 A: Yes.
-Although Amazon takes a percentage of your revenue – which varies depending on the category of items you’re selling – the power and flexibility you gain from Amazon handling all of the shipping logistics is well worth it.
-If you do your due diligence and price your products appropriately, you can make money with Amazon FBA.
+Although Amazon takes a percentage of your revenue – which varies depending on the category of items you’re selling, Amazon handles the shipping and logistics, making your work easier.

 Why Choose Amazon FBA?